Kaya de Barbaro, PhD

 Megan is a National Science Foundation Graduate Research Fellow in the Clinical Psychology PhD program under the mentorship of Dr. Kaya de Barbaro.
 She is interested in studying early neurotypical and neurodiverse trajectories of social-emotional development, particularly through the framework of infant-caregiver interaction.
 Megan’s current research examines the presence and function of infant-caregiver biobehavioral synchrony around episodes of infant distress.

 Anna Madden-Rusnak, MA

 Anna Madden-Rusnak joined the Daily Activity Lab in Fall 2020.
 Her research focuses on infant psychophysiology around everyday experiences of distress (i.e., fussing and crying) and distress resolution.
 She works with the lab’s wearable sensor data to track how infants express and regulate their emotions and how different caregiving actions and experiences impact this process.
+In the summer of 2022, she completed an internship at the Toyota Research Institute focused on mobile sensing.
 She has served as a committee member and co-chair of the UT Psychology Graduate Student Diversity Committee and is heavily involved in creating resources and events to share information and advice on getting involved in research and applying to graduate school.

 1st year Developmental Psychology PhD Student

 Taylor Wilds (she/hers) received a B.A. in Psychology and Neuroscience from UNC-Chapel Hill in 2016.
 In 2020, she received an MS degree in Clinical Psychological Science from the University of Maryland, College Park.
 She spent the past two years researching the influence of environmental factors (e.g., social support, pollution, greenspace, community resources) on child development.